Filled with a light and fluffy pumpkin whipped cream, there’s nothing spooky about these Puff Pastry Pumpkins! They’re just plain delicious!

 There’s no time like the present to get out your pumpkin shaped cookie cutters to make a batch of these delectable cuties.
 Filled with pumpkin whipped cream (yes, you heard that correctly) these Puff Pastry Pumpkin tarts are an indulgent holiday treat that will make your kids SO excited!
 Make these pumpkin shaped treats for your fall parties or add a jack o’lantern chocolate chip face and have them for Halloween!

-Interestingly, this recipe for Pumpkin Puff Pastry Tarts did not cause anyone in my family to worry in the slightest that I had lost it.
-On the contrary.
-Thankfully, all you have to do in our house is mention the words whipped cream and both of my kids are hooked.
-Chloe actually goes into a full body, eye rolling, twirly daze as if she's become possessed -- and that's before she's even had any.
-Whipped cream can do that to a kid.
+I made this recipe and my family was over the moon!
+Thankfully, all you have to do in our house is mention the words whipped cream and all three of my kids are hooked.
+Chloe actually goes into a full body, eye rolling, twirly daze as if she’s become possessed — and that’s before she’s even had any.
+Whipped cream can do that to a kid I suppose.

 - 2 sheets puff pastry

 - 2 tablespoons powdered sugar

 - Unfold the puff pastry and cut into pumpkins using a pumpkin cookie cutter.

 - Place the pumpkins on a baking sheet and bake for 10-12 minutes, until golden brown.

 - While the pumpkins are baking, place the remaining ingredients in a large bowl and and beat with an electric mixer, or in the bowl of a stand mixer, until thoroughly combined and fluffy, about 5 minutes.